Get answers for your health queries from top Doctors for FREE!

 • Counselling: Talking to a therapist can help you work through the emotional issues associated with heart surgery and build coping skills.

-Let us read Dr. Kristin's view, who is an LCSW/licensed psychotherapist, as to what are the recommended treatment options for depression after heart surgery?
+Dr. Kristin an LCSW/licensed psychotherapist, recommended treatment options for depression after heart surgery.

 Changes in lifestyle to overcome depression after heart surgery

-3. Diet: Eating a healthy diet that is rich in fruits, vegetables, and whole grains can help improve mood and overall well-being.
+Healthy Diet: Eating a healthy diet rich in fruits, vegetables, and whole grains can help improve mood and overall well-being.
 Avoiding caffeine, alcohol, and sugary foods may also be beneficial.

 Blog Banner Image